Conversion of Private Limited Company into LLP

 • Resident proof and identity of designated partners and partners.

-• Details of LLP / Company in which the partner/designated partner is a director / designated partner
+• Details of the LLP / Company in which the partner/designated partner is a director / designated partner

 5. Filing of Application for Conversion into LLP

-This form has information about the conversion of the company into an LLP such as:
+This form has information about the conversion of the company into an LLP, such as:

-• Whether all the authorized partners of the LLP make up all the shareholders of the company and no one else.
+• Whether all the authorized partners of the LLP make up all the shareholders of the company, and no one else.

 • Whether there is a presence of any secured creditors.